Configuring HPE GreenLake SSO SAML Authentication with ADFS

 - HPE GreenLake verifies the SAML response.

-- The authentication process completes, and the user is granted access to the HPE GreenLake application.
+- The authentication process completes, and the user is granted access to the HPE GreenLake resource(s).

-In an Identity Provider SSO workflow, the SSO request originates from the identity provider i.e. ADFS.
-Users access to a specific ADFS encoded URL which contains the HPE GreenLake SSO URL, and enter their Active Directory credentials.
-Then ADFS creates a SAML response and redirects the users to HPE GreenLake user interface:
+In an Identity Provider initiated SSO workflow, the SSO request originates from the identity provider, i.e., ADFS.
+Users access a specific ADFS encoded URL which contains the HPE GreenLake SSO URL, and enter their Active Directory credentials.
+Then ADFS creates a SAML response and redirects the users to the HPE GreenLake user interface:

 - The user enters their Active Directory credentials.